« Back to course list

 Designed for you, if you are...

 • Involved in field development and responsible for or doing hands-on geomechanical hazard and risk assessments.
-This could be well engineers, production staff, geologists, reservoir engineers and petrophysicists.
-Subsurface team leads, or staff/managers that oversee externally conducted geomechanical studies should also join to challenge results and provide technical & risk assurance to their development projects.
+This could be well engineers, production staff, geologists, reservoir engineers or petrophysicists.
+Subsurface team leads, or staff/managers that oversee externally conducted geomechanical studies should also join to challenge results and provide technical and risk assurance to their development projects.

-• Practical MS Excel skills are desired for optimal learning benefits.
+Participants should have practical MS Excel skills for optimal learning benefits.

 How we build your confidence